giancambo/benperk.github.io/waws/2015/2015-11-auto-heal-your-azure-web-app.md

 + When an unexpected http status code is received X number of times
 + When the process consumes more than expected memory

-Here is an article that describes how to configure this manually.
+[Here][LINK1] is an article that describes how to configure this manually.

-But did you know, you can implement the same via the KUDU console which I speak about here?
+But did you know, you can implement the same via the KUDU console which I speak about [here][LINK2]?

 Once you access the KUDU console, select Tools -> Support, as shown in Figure 1.